-The Court has a discretion to order the arresting party to furnish security.
-The Court will order so on rare occasions such as when there is a serious doubt as to the validity of the documents constituting the application for arrest.
+The Court has a discretion to order the arresting party to furnish security. in the matter of M/V Tara Kaptanoglu it was held that the Court will order so on rare occasions such as when there is a serious doubt as to the validity of the documents constituting the application for arrest.

 In relation to arrest for a supply of necessaries, being a contractual lien the Haifa Admiralty Court will order an arrest if the Claimant is the contractual party to the agreement under which the necessaries were supplied, even if the party is not the actual supplier itself.
 On the other hand a Claimant which did not enter with the Owners in an agreement for the supply will not be entitled to a maritime lien, even if it is the actual supplier.
-Entering such an agreement can be done by the Owner itself, the Master or any entity authorized by the Owner to enter in such agreements (such as the managers of the operators).
+Entering such an agreement can be done by the Owner itself, the Master or any entity authorized by the Owner to enter in such agreements (such as the managers).

 The arrest procedure is relatively swift and the arrest can be effected within 24 hours of receiving instructions.
-If the application is made on a Saturday or Public holiday, this period may be extended as a result.
+If the application is made on a Saturday or public holiday, this period may be extended as a result.
 Most of the arrest applications do not require an appearance before the Court or the Judge.
 The claim in rem and the arrest applications are filed by electronic communication followed by a message sent from the Court's Clerk to the presiding Judge to draw his attention that an arrest application is filed.

-The Order of Arrest will be normally discharged by the provision of a P&I Club or other acceptable guarantee.
-In the latter case this would be normally a local bank guarantee.
+The Order of Arrest will be normally discharged by the provision of a P&I Club or other acceptable guarantee normally a local (Israeli) bank guarantee.